Why you need to know about car engine sizes

-If you do a lot of driving around town, however, a car with a smaller engine might be preferable as they tend to be more efficient in these circumstances.
+But if you do a lot of driving around town, a car with a smaller engine might be preferable as they tend to be more efficient for smaller journeys.

 That said, the engine size shouldn’t be the main factor you base your choice on.
-It’s just one of the many factors that come into play.
+It’s just one of the many things that come into play.

 Things to think about when buying a car: